How Many Times Can You Take the GMAT?

 TTP PRO TIP:

-If you have used more than half of your GMAT attempts without reaching your score goal, take a hard look at how you are preparing for the GMAT, and make some adjustments before you schedule any further exams.
+If you have used more than half of your GMAT attempts without reaching your score goal, review and adjust your study plan before scheduling another attempt.

 Leave a Reply